 More generally, the volatility of financial markets could adversely affect the BNP Paribas Group's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments.
 For reference, Global Markets accounted for 14.8% of the BNP Paribas Group's revenues in 2021.
-Severe market disruptions and extreme market volatility have occurred often in recent years and may occur again in the future, which could result in significant losses for the BNP Paribas Group.
+Severe market disruptions and extreme market volatility have occurred often in recent years (including to date in 2022) and may persist or resurface, which could result in significant losses for the BNP Paribas Group.
 Such losses may extend to a broad range of trading and hedging products, including swaps, forward and future contracts, options and structured products.
 The volatility of financial markets makes it difficult to predict trends and implement effective trading strategies.

 It is difficult to predict economic or market declines or other market disruptions, and which markets will be most significantly impacted.
-If economic or market conditions in France or elsewhere in Europe, or Global Markets more generally, deteriorate or become increasingly volatile, the BNP Paribas Group's operations could be disrupted, and its business, results of operations and financial condition could be adversely affected.
+If economic or market conditions in France or elsewhere in Europe, or Global Markets more generally, continue to deteriorate or become increasingly volatile, the BNP Paribas Group's operations could be disrupted, and its business, results of operations and financial condition could be materially and adversely affected.